lacegiovanni17/movie-tracker/README.md

 Please give a ⭐️ if you like this project!

 ## Acknowledgments
-- Hat tip to Hiemdall Project
+- Hat tip to Heimdall Project
 - Inspiration to all devs
 - etc